KernFerm/BubblesTheDev-WebBrowser/ARCHITECTURE.md

 * stream-stability prioritization that backs the browser off more aggressively when OBS or Streamlabs is active during a gaming session
 * adaptive detector sampling that reduces heavy polling while gaming is already detected
 * broader OBS process matching, more reliable process discovery, and more forgiving borderless-window heuristics so real gameplay sessions are less likely to be missed
+* fresh on-demand detector sampling when the user opens or refreshes the Performance panel, plus a stronger OBS fallback path when the heavier probe is unreliable

 That logic is intentionally local-only and anti-cheat-friendly.
 It does not inject into games, hook anti-cheat systems, modify protected processes, or rely on kernel drivers.